VividCortex/docker/alpine/README.md

-# VividCortex Alpine Docker container
+# DPM Alpine Docker container

-Runs VividCortex agents in an [Alpine Linux](https://www.alpinelinux.org/) Docker container, for off-host monitoring; see [here](https://docs.vividcortex.com/getting-started/off-host-installation/) for more detailis about off-host configuration requirements for your database.
+Runs DPM agents in an [Alpine Linux](https://www.alpinelinux.org/) Docker container, for off-host monitoring; see [here](https://docs.vividcortex.com/getting-started/off-host-installation/) for more detailis about off-host configuration requirements for your database.
 More general container installation documentation can be found [here](https://docs.vividcortex.com/getting-started/containerized-installation/).

 To use, build a image for your environment: